 A digital locator can be used to establish the precise layout of a drainage system buried underground.
 This is often a necessary first step where there are drainage problems and system plans are known to be inaccurate, or simply non-existent.
 This method can often be used alongside a visual CCTV inspection, resulting in faster and more economic diagnosis and repair.

-For any more information about how best to remove a blockage or to call in drainage experts to assist with your drainage system – simply give the team at Clearfirst a call today.
+For any more information about how best to remove a blockage or to call in drainage experts to assist with your drainage system – contact the team at ClearFirst today.